hikeventures/hikeventures.github.io/_posts/2015-11-05-Packrafting-Drawa-National-Park-Poland.markdown

 ---
 layout: post
-title: "Packrafting the Drawa River in Poland"
+title: Packrafting the Drawa River in Poland
 date: 2015-11-05 006:20:07 +0300
 description: Our packrafting adventure in Poland
 category: destinations